- Australian Citizenship Certificates

 - Police Clearance and Criminal History Checks

 - Services Australia (Centrelink, Pensions, Social Security and Medicare)

 Australian citizenship certificates are issued by the Department of Home Affairs.
 To apply for Australian citizenship, or to replace a certificate that is damaged, destroyed or lost, please visit https://immi.homeaffairs.gov.au/citizenship/certificate

 The Embassy does not issue Australian birth, death or marriage certificates.
 If you wish to register a birth, death or marriage in Australia, or obtain a copy of your existing Australian birth, death or marriage certificate, you may apply through the official web site of the relevant State or Territory Registry of Births, Deaths and Marriages.

-A list of lawyers is maintained by the Embassy.
-If you require legal advice or assistance, please email us at firstname.lastname@example.org and we will send you our latest list of English-speaking lawyers in Thailand.
+The Embassy is unable to provide legal advice.
+If you require legal advice or assistance, please refer to our list of English-speaking lawyers in Thailand.

 *** Disclaimer - The Australian Embassy Bangkok has prepared this list from information publicly available regarding lawyers practising in Thailand.
 By providing this information, the Australian Embassy is not endorsing any of the lawyers named in the list or making any representation as to their willingness or ability to carry out legal work.
 The Australian Embassy does not accept any responsibility for the quality of work performed by any lawyer on this list.